Röyksopp: 2022–present: Profound Mysteries and True Electric

-On 14 June 2022 the band released Sorry, featuring Jamie Irrepressible as a lead single for Profound Mysteries II.
-At the same time the album became available for pre-order with Unity, Featuring Karen Harding available alongside it.
-The album was released on 19 August 2022.
-The next album in this series, Profound Mysteries III, was released on 18 November 2022.
+On 14 June 2022, the band released "Sorry", featuring Jamie Irrepressible as a lead single for Profound Mysteries II.
+At the same time the album became available for pre-order with "Unity", featuring Karen Harding available alongside it.
+A collection of remixes was also released.
+The second album was released on 19 August 2022, with the band once again hosting a YouTube event and teasing the next album, officially confirming the trilogy.